Superconducting junctions with flat bands

 Vanishing of supercurrent due to localization of quasiparticles in the N region may be lifted by a small attractive interaction.
 With nontrivial quantum geometry, the superfluid weight is nonzero even if bands are exactly flat, allowing for Cooper pair transport~\cite{peotta2015,torma2022}.
 Importantly, we find that in an S/N/S geometry, the interaction strength in N does not need to be large enough to make N an intrinsic superconductor.
 This component of the SNS supercurrent is often neglected in systems with dispersive bands, but in localized flat band systems it is the only long-distance contribution.

-In Fig.~\ref{fig:latt}(b), we show a result for the Creutz ladder with small attractive interaction.
+Starting with a simple example, in Fig.~\ref{fig:latt}(b) we show a result for the Creutz ladder with small attractive interaction.
 This is from a mean-field model with local superconducting pair potential $\Delta_i=U\langle{c_{i\uparrow}c_{i\downarrow}}\rangle$ on each site of the N-region, taking $\mu=-2t$ centered at the lower flat band.
 For any $U<U_c(T)$ below the interaction required for intrinsic superconductivity, the supercurrent decays exponentially with the system length, $I_c\propto{}e^{-L/L_g}$ ($L_g$ is defined below).
 For $U=0$, there is no supercurrent for $L>a$.

-The Ginzburg--Landau (GL) expansion \cite{larkin2005} captures the behavior of the interaction-induced component of SNS critical current.
+More generally, the Ginzburg--Landau (GL) expansion \cite{larkin2005,chen2024} captures the behavior of the interaction-induced component of SNS critical current.
 Given (quasi-)1D GL free energy density for the N-region,

 where $\mathcal{A}$ is the cross-sectional area (3D) or width (2D) of the junction, the interaction-mediated critical current is, in long junctions $L>L_g$,

 where $L_g=\sqrt{D(T)/[2b(T)]}$, and $\Delta_S$ is the pair potential of the S-leads.
 The GL expansion assumes $\Delta_S\ll{}T$.
 Importantly, the result can also be nonzero if the bands are exactly flat.
 For the above Creutz ladder model at $\mu=-2t$, $t=t'$ (and assuming the orbitals A and B coincide spatially which makes the quantum metric equal the minimal quantum metric~\cite{huhtinen2022,Tam2023}), the expansion gives $D=\frac{\xi_g^2}{4T}$, $b=\frac{2}{U} - \frac{1}{4T}$, $T_c=U/8$.
 The superfluid weight $D$ and the decay length scale $L_g$ are proportional to the average of the (minimal) quantum metric tensor $g^{(0)}$ of the flat band,